xrrocha/tikrana-bank/notes/01-entity-interface.md

 }
 ```

-> 👉Note incrementing `nextId` need not be thread-safe as will be discussed
+> 👉 Note that incrementing `nextId` need not be thread-safe as will be
-> later when presenting the memory image pattern
+> discussed later when presenting the memory image pattern

 Entity classes implement `Entity` via delegation: